SailorVirgo/Employee-Tracker-/README.md

 ## Usage

-1. Start the application:
+1. To Start the application:
+   - Open your terminal
     ```sh
-    npm start

-2. Open your browser and navigate to http://localhost:3000
+    node index.js

+2. Menu will display

 ## File Structure